sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/glossary-gcp.md

 ### Monitoring Report

-A written report from the monitor to the sponsor after each site visit and or or other trial-related communication according to the sponsor’s SOPs.
+A written report from the monitor to the sponsor after each site visit and or or other trial-related communication according to the sponsor's SOPs.

 ### Multicentre Trial